 Make sure you pay any outstanding bills and set up automatic payments to cover bills that will come in while you’re away.
 If you have any legal issues going in, you’ll also want to connect with your attorney and, if necessary, notify the courts.

 Even if your rehab is court-ordered or acknowledged, it’s still a good idea to have a paper trail if you run into any issues in the future.

 Pack Only the Essentials

 When you check into rehab, they’ll go through the things you’ve brought with you and won’t allow any “banned” items.
 To make things easier on yourself, double-check with the facility to find out what they do and don’t allow.
+Check out our list of “What to Bring to Rehab” so that you are better prepared for what items you will or won’t need.
+Then make sure you have all the essentials and leave everything else at home.
 Then make sure you have all the essentials and leave everything else at home.

 Start a Self-Care Routine

 Last but certainly not least, it’s a great idea to take some time to relax in the days leading up to your rehab stay.
 Try taking a walk, watching your favorite TV show, or relaxing in a hot bath.
 This will help get you in the habit of self-care and ease your mind as you prepare to embark on this life-changing journey.

 If alcohol is negatively impacting your life, it’s time to seek help!
 The alcohol rehabilitation program at Avatar Residential Detox Center offers quality treatment with home-like comfort and affordable prices.
 Voted one of the best alcohol rehab centers in NJ.

 Don’t wait any longer.
 When looking for alcohol rehab centers near me, contact us using our convenient online form or call our 24/7 helpline at +1 (973)-774-7222.